Modified Cosmology or Modified Galaxy Astrophysics is Driving the z>6 JWST Results? CMB Experiments can discover the

 {Lensing causes mode-mixing of multipoles ($\ell$) with each other separated by $L$, with the mixing depending on the power at the lensing multipole ($L$).
 With current and upcoming detectors such as SO and CMB-S4, we will be able to measure the lensing potential up to high multipoles of $L \sim 1500$.
 This high resolution will allow us to probe the lensing contribution from high redshifts as shown in Fig. \ref{fig:lensk}.
 The small scales of $k > 0.1 \, \rm{Mpc^{-1}}$ are not very well studied due to resolution and sensitivity constraints, and the impact from non-linear dynamics.
 Using the Limber approximation ($k \chi(z) \sim L + 1/2$), the scales $k > 0.1 \, \rm{Mpc}^{-1}$ at high redshifts $z > 6$ contribute at multipoles $L > 800$.
 If there are a higher number of massive halos at high redshifts than expected from $\Lambda$CDM, these will lead to enhanced lensing from these redshifts.
 The modification scenario is shown in orange dot-dashed line compared with the blue solid line for $\Lambda$CDM case.
 The increase in lensing potential is evident at high multipoles due to enhanced lensing from high redshifts.
 Thus, any modification from $\Lambda$CDM scenario can be probed using multipoles $L > 800$.}

 {Any modification in $\Lambda$CDM matter power spectrum will inevitably impact the lensing potential, as it is integrated over a broad redshift kernel.
 If the modification in power spectrum is different from the $k^2$ dependence assumed in this analysis, it would affect the lensing potential at different multipole ranges.
 Thus, CMB lensing provides a robust probe of small-scale modifications to $\Lambda$CDM.
-Measuring lensing up to higher multipoles can constrain or rule out various cosmological and dark-matter models \citep{Kolb:1993zz,hu2000fuzzy,spergel2000observational,bode2001halo,viel2005constraining,marsh2016axion,Germani:2017bcs,Kannike:2017bxn,Garcia-Bellido:2017mdw,tulin2018dark}.}